jeppes/oops/README.md

 const shoutyCounter = makeShoutyCounter()

-// No need to print manually anymore, the counter will do it for us. shoutyCounter.increment() // prints: My current count is 1! shoutyCounter.increment() // prints: My current count is 2! shoutyCounter.decrement() // prints: My current count is 1!
+// No need to print manually anymore,
+// the counter will do it for us.

+// Prints: My current count is 1! shoutyCounter.increment()
+// Prints: My current count is 2! shoutyCounter.increment()
+// prints: My current count is 1! shoutyCounter.decrement()
 ```

 Now we have something that's starting to resemble a class.
 Our constructor is `makeShoutyCounter`, we have public methods like `increment`, private methods like `shout`, and even state like `count`.